QuantEcon/lecture-source-jl/source/rst/dynamic_programming/wald_friedman.rst

-few thousand or even few hundred [rounds] that the experiment need not be completed either because the new method is obviously inferior or because it is obviously superior beyond what was hoped for :math:`\ldots` ''
+few thousand or even few hundred [rounds] that the experiment need not be completed either because the new method is obviously inferior or because it is obviously superior beyond what was hoped for :math:`\ldots` ''.

-Friedman and Wallis struggled with the problem but, after realizing that they were not able to solve it,  described the problem to  Abraham Wald
+Friedman and Wallis struggled with the problem but, after realizing that they were not able to solve it,  described the problem to  Abraham Wald.

-That started Wald on the path that led him  to *Sequential Analysis* :cite:`Wald47`
+That started Wald on the path that led him  to *Sequential Analysis* :cite:`Wald47`.

-We'll formulate the problem using dynamic programming
+We'll formulate the problem using dynamic programming.

 A dynamic programming approach
 ================================

-The following presentation of the problem closely follows Dmitri Berskekas's treatment in **Dynamic Programming and Stochastic Control** :cite:`Bertekas75`
+The following presentation of the problem closely follows Dmitri Berskekas's treatment in **Dynamic Programming and Stochastic Control** :cite:`Bertekas75`.

-A decision maker observes iid draws of a random variable :math:`z`
+A decision maker observes iid draws of a random variable :math:`z`.

-He (or she) wants to know which of two probability distributions :math:`f_0` or :math:`f_1` governs :math:`z`
+He (or she) wants to know which of two probability distributions :math:`f_0` or :math:`f_1` governs :math:`z`.

-After a number of draws, also to be determined, he makes a decision as to which of the distributions is generating the draws he observers
+After a number of draws, also to be determined, he makes a decision as to which of the distributions is generating the draws he observers.

 To help formalize the problem, let :math:`x \in \{x_0, x_1\}` be a hidden state that indexes the two distributions: